 Discover: Is flash pasteurization right for your brewery?

-A tunnel pasteurizer heats beer at a slightly lower temperature but for a longer time period.
+A tunnel pasteurizer heats beer at a slightly lower temperature but for a longer period.
 Bottled and canned beers pasteurized through this method are passed through a long, narrow chamber.
-Hot water is sprayed over the bottles and/or cans before they are cooled.
-The spraying chamber is called a” tunnel.”
+Hot water is sprayed over the bottles and/or cans before they are cooled in the tunnel chamber.
 For most breweries, using a tunnel pasteurizer for kegs is impractical because of their size.
-Kegs large size can interfere with the heating and cooling of the beer inside.
+Kegs’ large size can interfere with the heating and cooling of the beer inside.

 The main takeaway here is that pasteurization is often a balancing act.
 The time and temperature effects on the beer are typically one of the major factors when considering which pasteurization process is best for a brewery.
 Too much heat can affect taste and aroma.
 Too little heat and you’ll have to deal with wasting product, exploding cans, and a potentially costly recall.
 This is where accurate measurement comes into play.
 Accuracy allows you to determine how much heat to use on your beer and for how long.